catalyst-cooperative/pudl/README.rst

     $ pudl_etl pudl-work/settings/etl_example.yml

-The generated data packages are made up of CSV and JSON files, that are both easy to parse programmatically, and readable by humans.
+The generated data packages are made up of CSV and JSON files.
+They're both easy to parse programmatically, and readable by humans.
 They are also well suited to archiving, citation, and bulk distribution.
 However, to make the data easier to query and work with interactively, we typically load it into a